natatsypora/road_accidents_2022/README.md

 ## Data

-The data used in this analysis is obtained from the [The Government database ](https://data.gov.il/dataset/teunot2022)
+The data used in this analysis is obtained from [The Government database ](https://data.gov.il/dataset/teunot2022)

 ## View